 Master craftsman Tadashi Higeta is a 9th generation indigo dyer and weaver.
 He and his family live on the property and create dye from the Polygonum Tinctorium plant – as well as growing, spinning, dyeing, and weaving the cotton that they use in their textiles, a process known as ito-zome.
 They also use various traditional methods of decoration: the well-known tie dye-like technique called shibori-zome or shibori, and the kata-zome stencil resist dyeing (above and below).
 The stencils are made from Japanese washi paper – coated with persimmon juice for strength – and are brushed with rice paste then dipped into the indigo vat.
 The rice paste is later washed off with ash lye and the pattern remains on the cloth.

 Located in Asakusa, Tokyo near the famous Sensō-ji Buddhist temple, the Amuse Museum specializes in Japanese indigo-dyed textiles and ukiyo-e woodblock prints and paintings popular in the Edo era.
-There is an exhibition called ‘Boro’ on until March of 2017 featuring antique patchwork textiles and apparel.
+During my visit, there was an exhibition called ‘Boro’, which featured antique patchwork textiles and apparel.

 A large part of the museum features the personal collection of ethnologist and author Chuzaburo Tanaka.
 Born in the Aomori prefecture in northern Japan in 1933, Tanaka gathered upwards of 30,000 pieces of Japanese folk art over his lifetime.
 Descriptions of most pieces are available in English at this private museum.
 Tanaka’s narrative about his journey – and the people of Aomori who made and wore the items in his collection – offers a heart-felt perspective on life in ancient times and the significance of these heritage textiles.